Char Milbrett is a creative writer and artist from Minnesota. She enjoys sharing recipes, crafts, hobbies, and games from her home state.

-My daughter was looking for ideas on how to regain space on her painting table from the storage of all her bottles of acrylic paint.
-She was straightening out her painting room and was finding that her paints were taking over.
+My daughter was looking for ideas for how to store all her bottles of acrylic paint.
+She was straightening up her painting room and found that her paints were taking over.

-She noticed a paint bottle holder and asked if we could put something together in my wood working shop.
-I said "come over and let's see what we can come up with—and she was very happy with the results!
+She found a nice-looking paint caddy on Pinterest and asked if we could make something similar in my woodworking shop.
+I told her we'd see what we could come up with—and she was very happy with the results!

-So.
-We visually took three bottles of paint and placed them on the board to get an idea of how much board space that this was going to require.
-Initially we estimated by placing a bottle down, and spacing with my baby finger.
+We took three bottles of her paint and placed them on the board to get an idea of how much space we would need.
+We also made sure to plan for spaces between the bottles (I used my pinkie finger to mark those spaces).

-Then we cut the board off in an approximate location a little longer than what we needed.
+We cut the board so that it was a little longer than what we needed.
 Then we cut a second board for the back.
 We knew that we'd be cutting them smaller just to be more accurate after we finished drilling our holes.

 We used a drill press to drill the holes with a 1 3/8 inch spade bit.

-We used a square, pencil and a bottle to start our spacing.
-We decided where the first bottle position would be and used a pencil to space between and moved the bottle over across the first row, using a sharpie to dot where the center of the bottle would be.
+We used a square, a pencil and a bottle to start our spacing.
+We decided where the first bottle position would be, used a pencil to space between and moved the bottle over across the first row, using a Sharpie to dot where the center of the bottle would be.

-We did this with the square and sharpie across the board and took the board over to the drill press and drilled each hole on the sharpie mark.
+We did this with the square and Sharpie across the board, took the board over to the drill press, and drilled each hole on the sharpie mark.

-After three rows, the spacing was just a little crooked, so we took a 2 x 4 and reached across the board and spaced to the first row.
-It just added charm to the set up.
-We didn't want to keep going in the initial manner and end up with our holes going up to the corner crooked.
-A little variation was okay.
-Major variation was a no no.
+After three rows, the spacing was just a little crooked, so we took a 2 x 4, reached across the board and spaced to the first row.
+It just added charm to the setup.
+We didn't want to keep going in an initial manner and end up with our holes going up to the corner in a crooked way.
+A little variation is okay, but a major variation is a no-no.

-After the holes were drilled, the front needed to be evened out, so we took duct tape and marked where the side was even and shortened the length of the body.
+After we drilled the holes, we needed to even out the front, so we took duct tape, marked where the side was even and shortened the length of the body.

-That cut, we took the other length of board that was thinner and cut two pieces the same length as the front and back, and then, took them and set them on end next to the front and cut two pieces that were as wide as the three pieces set together.
+For that cut, we took the other length of board that was thinner and cut two pieces the same length as the front and back, and then took them and set them on end next to the front and cut two pieces that were as wide as the three pieces set together.
 One for the top and one for the bottom.

-Then, we took two bar clamps and set the sides and the bottom and the front inside the clamps.
+Then, we took two bar clamps and set the sides and the bottom, and the front inside the clamps.
 We nailed the front to the sides first and then, after the front was secure, nailed the back to the sides.
 Then, we completed the project by nailing the short top to the one end of the assembly and then finished by nailing the other short piece to the bottom.
-I used a 2 inch finishing brad.
+I used a two-inch finishing brad.

 The 1 3/8 bit was the perfect size for the bottles she had.
 They fit perfectly in the holes.